USDA-ARS-GBRU/GuideMaker/README.md

   --pam_orientation {5prime,3prime}, -r {5prime,3prime}
                         PAM position relative to target: 5prime:
                         [PAM][target], 3prime: [target][PAM].
 For example,
-                        Cas9 is 3prime
+                        Cas9 is 3prime.
+Default: '5prime'.
   --guidelength [10-27], -l [10-27]
-                        Length of the guide sequence --lsr [0-27]          Length of a seed region near the PAM site required to be unique
+                        Length of the guide sequence.
+Default: 20.
+  --lsr [0-27]          Length of a seed region near the PAM site required to
+                        be unique.
+Default: 10.
   --dist [0-5]          Minimum hamming distance from any other potential
-                        guide
+                        guide.
+Default: 2.
+  --before [1-500]      keep guides this far in front of a feature.
+Default:
+                        100.
-  --before [1-500]      keep guides this far in front of a feature --into [1-500]        keep guides this far inside (past the start site)of a
+  --into [1-500]        keep guides this far inside (past the start site)of a
-                        feature
+                        feature.
+Default: 200.
+  --knum [2-20]         how many sequences similar to the guide to report.
+                        Default: 3.
+  --controls CONTROLS   Number or random control RNAs to generate.
+Default:
+                        1000.
-  --knum [2-20]         how many sequences similar to the guide to report --controls CONTROLS   The number or random control RNAs to generate --threads THREADS     The number of cpu threads to use --log LOG             Log file
+  --threads THREADS     The number of cpu threads to use.
+Default: 2 --log LOG             Log file
   --tempdir TEMPDIR     The temp file directory --restriction_enzyme_list [RESTRICTION_ENZYME_LIST [RESTRICTION_ENZYME_LIST ...]]
+                        List of sequence representing restriction enzymes.
+                        Default: None.
-                        List of sequence representing restriction enzymes --keeptemp            Option to keep intermediate files be kept --plot                Option to genereate guidemaker plots --config CONFIG       Path to YAML formatted configuration file, default is
+  --keeptemp            Option to keep intermediate files be kept --plot                Option to genereate guidemaker plots --config CONFIG       Path to YAML formatted configuration file, default is